 A lot of it has to do with our strong grassroots sporting clubs and competitions that encourage and develop the participation and skills of kids from a young age.
 But even before children join competitive sports they are often surrounded by parents who have a great passion and take great pride in the success of national teams and favourite sporting clubs and this passion naturally gets passed onto kids who then want to be just like their sporting heroes.

-But in terms of numbers what are the most popular sports for Australian Kids?
+But in terms of numbers what are the most popular team sports for kids in Australia?

 A recent Roy Morgan Research Study looked at the participation rates of Australian kids and some of the figures are very interesting.

-Most Popular Team Sports for Australian Kids Aged 6-13
+Most Popular Team Sports for Kids in Australia Aged 6-13

 1. Soccer: (48.7% = % of kids aged 6-13 actively involved in sport)

-Soccer (also known as football) is now the number one team sport played by Australian kids.
+The number one sports for team sports for kids in Australia is soccer!
 It comes in a very close second to swimming in overall participation rates with over 1.194 Million kids regularly playing soccer.

 The growth of soccer is often attributed to the growing success of our international teams the Matildas (women’s team) and the Socceroos (men’s team) who recently won the Asian cup and also made the finals of the last two World Cups.